ghettobirdcs/ghettobirdcs/README.md

 Frontend Developer
 ------------------

-I've been learning about technology my whole life, recently diving headfirst into frontend development - I am eager to hone my skills in order to contribute to the industry that holds my passion.
+I've been passionate about technology my whole life and after diving headfirst into frontend development, I have proven dedicated to learning the applicable skills necessary in order to succeed.
 I am dedicated to rapid improvement and to create user experiences that are both elegant and stylish.

 * 🌍  I'm based in Wellington, CO
 * ✉️  You can contact me at [hinshaw.mckade@gmail.com](mailto:hinshaw.mckade@gmail.com)